luckyarsd/cpp/README.md

 # I am a Student of ARSD(DU).
 I want to be a data scientist in next 5 to 6 years.
-I will put here my all code that I will practice during DU collage life.
+I will put here my all codes that I will practice during DU collage life.
 I will put here codes of many diifrent problems like ( Python, C++, Sql and many more coding problems ).